jonnlai/woolly/README.md

 ### Profile

-Users who have registered an account can access a user profile page view their past orders, wishlist and reviews as well as to edit and store their default delivery and contact information.
+Users who have registered an account can access a user profile page view their past orders, Wishlist and reviews as well as to edit and store their default delivery and contact information.

 ![Profile](assets/readme-files/features/profile.png)